top of page

 The CareNet Display Prototype

-From the CareNet Display's main screen (above), users can get an overall picture of the elder's current condition while passing by, or interact with the display by touching the icons which represent medications (left), outings (top), meals (right), and activities (bottom).
-Along the very bottom of the display from left to right are icons where the user can get more information for the elder's mood, household chore needs, and their calendar.
+From the CareNet Display's main screen (above), users could get an overall picture of the older adult's current condition while passing by, or interact with the display by touching the icons which represent medications (left), outings (top), meals (right), and activities (bottom).
+Along the very bottom of the display from left to right are icons where the user could get more information for the older adult's mood, household chore needs, and their calendar.

 Care network diagram for "Grace"